drandyguest/portfolio/CaseStudies/pedagogy.md

 **Differentiation (Tomlinson)**

-Tomlinson (p248) describes a *Differentiation* based approach where students are allowed to learn at their own pace based on their own knowledge and desires. **do students know enought to decide for themselves?**.
+Tomlinson (Tomlinson 1995, Tomlinson 2005) describes a *Differentiation* based approach where students are allowed to learn at their own pace based on their own knowledge and desires.
 Tomlinson recommends having extra activities for those who finish early.
 She also recommends allowing the more experienced students to assist the waker ones and working in pairs or groups.
 These suggestions work well in computing.
 A range of exercises can be prepared and students naturally work together in twos or threes.
 These groups form naturally, sometimes with one experienced student and one or two weaker ones, sometimes with two or three mid level students working together.
 This also matches up to an industry practice known as [pair programming](https://en.wikipedia.org/wiki/Pair_programming).

 ### Continuous Incremental & Iterative Learning